May 22, 2014

 And of course, what desktop valet would be complete without its hip flask?
 This particular hip flask is glass with its top half protected by a leather sheath with a viewing window and its bottom half protected by a metal cup engraved “T.I.C.”
 Removing the metal cup to use it exposes the glass flask, a far cry from any flasks manufactured today.
 The bottom drawer housed up to 38 individual cartridges plus one box of ammunition, as shown in the first picture.

-This inscribed set is one of the numerous items appearing in Rock Island Auction Company’s July 2014 Regional Firearms Auction.
-To be held July 11, 12 & 13, there will be nearly 7,000 items in over 3,000 lots sold in just three days!
-We’ll have great collectibles like the one in this week’s article, but also an extremely high number of modern pistols, revolvers, rifles, and shotguns from a who’s who of firearm manufacturers.
-To find out more about this auction (and to grab a sneak peak of our warehouse), you should click right here as well as stay tuned to our social media channels which are sure to post more pictures, stories, and updates every day!
+This inscribed set was one of the numerous items appearing in Rock Island Auction Company’s July 2014 Regional Firearms Auction.
+To find out more about our upcoming auctions, you should click right here as well as stay tuned to our social media channels which are sure to post more pictures, stories, and updates every day!

 DeArment, Robert K. Jim Courtright of Fort Worth: His Life and Legend.
 Fort Worth: TCU, 2004.
 Print.